Movements and Genetics of|

 Photo © Richard Fuller.

 Identifying raptors in the field can be challenging, especially when light is poor, viewing angles are less than desirable, and encounters are brief.
-Typically however, all three come together.
+Typically, however, all three circumstances come together.

 Richard Fuller's wonderful shot (above) is one of a series.
-It would be quite ambitious to identify the bird by that one photo, let alone if the observed had only caught a glimpse like that.
+It would be quite ambitious to identify the bird by that photo alone.

 Nankeen Kestrel Falco cenchroides, Gluepot Reserve, South Australia, November.|

 |A Nankeen Kestrel.
 Long-tailed, the black tailband just discernible, wings narrower and positioned more forward than those of the Grey Falcon in the photo below.|

 Grey Falcon adult Falco hypoleucos, SW Queensland, October.|

 Another common suspect is the Brown Goshawk.
 When seen from below, a good fieldmark is that its wings grow narrower towards the body.
 Further, the Goshawk appears less stocky, and the yellow colour on the head, legs and feet is far less bright and lacks the rich orange quaity that is typical in adult Grey Falcons.|

 Beware of calling your bird a Grey Falcon on the basis of black wingtips, they are not diagnostic.
 Check out the next photo.

 Brown Goshawk Accipiter fasciatus, near Pine Creek, Northern Territory.|